Test Id : AAQP

 The clinical presentation is dependent upon the specific amino acid disorder.
 In general, affected patients may experience failure to thrive, neurologic symptoms, digestive problems, dermatologic findings, and physical and cognitive delays.
 If not diagnosed and treated promptly, amino acid disorders can result in intellectual disabilities and, possibly, death.

 Treatment for amino acid disorders includes very specific dietary modifications.
 Nonessential amino acids are synthesized by the body, while essential amino acids are not and must be obtained through an individual's diet.
 Therapeutic diets are coordinated and closely monitored by a dietician or physician.
-They are structured to provide the necessary balance of amino acids with particular attention to essential amino acids and those that accumulate in a particular disorder.
+They are structured to provide the necessary balance of amino acids with particular attention to essential amino acids and those that are abnormal in a particular disorder.
 Patients must pay close attention to the protein content in their diet and generally need to supplement with medical formulas and foods.
 Dietary compliance is monitored by periodic analysis of plasma amino acids.

 In addition, plasma amino acid analysis may have clinical importance in the evaluation of several acquired conditions, including endocrine disorders, liver diseases, muscle diseases, neoplastic diseases, neurological disorders, nutritional disturbances, kidney failure, and burns.